 local_root=/var/ftp/test # Set the directory where local users reside after login

-Press Esc and enter :wq.
-Then, save the changes and close the file.
+Press Esc and enter :wq to save and close the file.
 After that, go to Step 8 to configure vsftpd.

 In the Linux environment, users encounter the following error message when uploading files with vsftpd.